Danica science projects

 Learning about how plants grow is a building block in the preschool curriculum.
 Put a fun twist on this science concept with these cup pets.

-Have your child build an ice sculpture that's so fast, fun, and messy that she may not even realize the science behind her creation.
+Have your kid build an ice sculpture in this activity that's so fast, fun, and messy it's the perfect way to demonstrate how much fun experiments can be!

 Preschoolers are fascinated by how colors can be mixed to form new ones.
 This activity combines color mixing with the concept of melting for extra science fun.